 Step 6: Funding and repaying the money

-As soon as you have passed the required security checks, the payday loan lender will usually transfer the funds into your bank account the same day, or the next working day at the latest.
+As soon as you have passed the required security checks, the best payday loans lender will usually transfer the funds into your bank account the same day some times in 10 minutes or less, or the next working day at the latest.
 In terms of repaying the money, the exact date will mirror that of the loan agreement that you signed.

 Best 3 Payday Loan Sites 2020:

-If you have spent the time reading through our guide from start to finish, it is hoped that you now have a firm grasp of what a payday loan is, and how they typically work.
+If you have spent the time reading through our guide from start to finish, it is hoped that you now have a firm grasp of what payday loans are, and how they typically work.
 Most importantly, we hope that you have made some serious considerations regarding the costs of the loan.

-If you are still unable to find an alternative funding source that comes with a much cheaper rate of interest, and thus – you have decided to proceed with a payday loan application, we have listed three of the best providers currently in the market.
+If you are still unable to find an alternative funding source that comes with a much cheaper rate of interest and have decided to proceed with the payday loans application, we have listed three of the best providers currently in the market.

-As the name suggests, a payday loan is a type of loan that allows you to borrow funds until you next get paid.
-The overarching concept is that payday loan lenders give you access to fast, emergency funding as and when you need it.
-For example, if you find that three weeks into the month your boiler breaks down and thus – you need to pay for it to be repaired, then you might need to obtain a payday loan to cover the cost.
+As the name suggests, payday loans are a type of loan that allows you to borrow funds until you next get paid.
+The overarching concept is that a payday loans lender give you access to fast, emergency funding as and when you need it.
+For example, if you find that three weeks into the month your boiler breaks down and thus – you need to pay for it to be repaired, then you might need to obtain a loan to cover the cost.

 In the vast majority of cases, payday loans are meant to be paid back when you next receive your salary.
 As such, the loan agreement will display your monthly salary date as the date that you need to repay the funds.
 In most cases, this will be taken via a direct debit agreement or directly from your debit card.

-Here’s a quick breakdown of how a typical payday loan agreement works in practice.
+Here’s a quick breakdown of how a typical loan agreement works in practice.

-- You need to raise £100 to cover the cost of getting to work for the last week of the month
+- You would like to raise £500 to cover the cost of getting to work for the last week of the month

-- As you have overspent this month, you decide to raise the funds via a payday loan lender
+- As you have overspent this month, you decide to raise the funds via a lender

-- Upon completing a quick online application, the payday loan lender is willing to loan you the £100 at a fee of £22
+- Upon completing a quick online application, the payday loans lender is willing to loan you the £500 at a fee of £65

-- You borrow the funds on November 24th and agree to pay it back on your next payday – which is November 30th.
+- You borrow 500£ on November 24th and agree to pay it back on your next payday – which is November 30th.

-- The £100 is transferred to your bank account the next working day
+- The £100 is transferred to your bank account within 10 minutes or in some cases the next working day

-- On November 30th, the payday loan lender takes £122 from your bank account, and the debt is now 100% clear
+- On November 30th, the direct lender takes £565 from your bank account, and the debt is now 100% clear

 How much do payday loans actually cost?

-The most important consideration that you need to make on a payday loan is how much it is actually going to cost you.
+The most important consideration that you need to make on a loan is how much it is actually going to cost you.
 There is no getting away from the fact that the APR rates are sky-high, especially in comparison to more conventional debt products such as personal loans or credit cards.
-As a result, payday loan lenders have a somewhat bad reputation in the UK, with campaign groups looking at the government for enhanced regulations on lending ethics.
+As a result, direct lenders have a somewhat bad reputation in the United Kingdom, with campaign groups looking at the government for enhanced regulations on lending ethics.

 With that being said, you need to have a firm understanding of how much you are likely to pay – both in terms of the APR and additional fees.

-When you initially go through the payday loan application, it is likely that the respective lender will display your interest rates in real terms.
+When you initially go through the instant loans application, it is likely that the respective lender will display your interest rates in real terms.
 By this, we mean that it will be displayed as a total amount in pounds and pence.
-For example, if you apply for a payday loan of £200, the lender might state that your interest amounts to £44, meaning that you’ll need to pay back £244 in total.
+For example, if you apply for payday loans of £200, the lender might state that your interest amounts to £44, meaning that you’ll need to pay back £244 in total.

-On top of high APR rates, payday loan lenders are also known to charge extortionate fees if you end up missing a payment.
+On top of high APR rates, instant loans are also known to charge extortionate fees if you end up missing a payment.
 In the past, this has seen borrowers owe a significantly higher amount in comparison to what they actually received.
 However, the FCA ruling in late 2018 means that you are now protected from unethical late payment fees, insofar that this is now capped at £15 per default.

 The £15 cap is imposed irrespective of the loan size, which is great.
-It is important to note that payday loan lenders can still charge you interest on the amount that you default by, which is capped at 0.8% per day.
-However, the total amount that you end up paying back to the payday loan lender can never exceed twice the amount that you borrowed.
+It is important to note that payday loans lenders in the UK can still charge you interest on the amount that you default by, which is capped at 0.8% per day.
+However, the total amount that you end up paying back to the lender can never exceed twice the amount that you borrowed.
 For example, if you borrowed £150, the most that you can ever pay back is £300.
 This includes the original interest rate, the default fee, and the interest on the amount owed.

-For more information on the payday loan caps imposed by the FCA – check out its website.
+For more information on the payday loans cap imposed by the FCA – check out its website.

 Am I eligible for a payday loan?

-One of the key characteristics of the payday loan space is that borrowers typically come from low-income areas.
-With that being said, the eligibility threshold that payday loan lenders install is wafer-thin.
+One of the key characteristics of the payday loans space is that borrowers typically come from low-income areas.
+With that being said, the eligibility threshold that payday loans in the UK install is wafer-thin.
 By this, we mean that as long as you have an income of some sort and you are able to verify your identity, then you won’t find it hard to get approved for a loan.
-In fact, some payday loan lenders have been known to approve applications even when the applicant is not employed and thus – has no income at all.
+In fact, some direct lenders have been known to approve applications even when the applicant is not employed and thus – has no income at all.

 Nevertheless, here’s a quick overview of some of the minimum requirements that you will likely need to meet to be approved for a payday loan.

-✔️ Age: You will need to be aged at least 18 years old to be eligible for a payday loan
+- Age: You will need to be aged at least 18 years old to be eligible for payday loans

-✔️ Verification: You will likely need to have a form of ID so that the payday loan lender can verify your identity electronically.
+- Verification: You will likely need to have a form of ID so that the lender can verify your identity electronically.
 It also helps if you are registered on the electoral roll.

-✔️ Income: The payday loan lender is likely to request that you have an income of some sort.
-The specific requirements will of course vary depending on the payday loan lender in question.
+- Income: The lender is likely to request that you have an income of some sort.
+The specific requirements will of course vary depending on the payday loans lender in question.
 You should still be eligible if you work part-time, and some lenders will even consider your application if your income comes in the form of a state pension or benefits.

-✔️ Credit Score: While some lenders will perform a credit check on you, others won’t.
+- Credit Score: While some lenders will perform a credit check on you, others won’t.
 If they do, then they might require you to have a minimum credit score.
-However, even if your credit score is bad, this won’t necessarily make you ineligible.
+However, even if you have a bad credit score, this won’t necessarily make you ineligible.

-✔️ No Bankruptcies: If you have previously been made bankrupt, or you have an outstanding bankruptcy order on your credit report, then you likely won’t be approved for a payday loan.
+- No Bankruptcies: If you have previously been made bankrupt, or you have an outstanding bankruptcy order on your credit histories, then you likely won’t be approved for payday loans.